natural/java2python/doc/customization.md

 #### <a name="enumValueHandler"></a>enumValueHandler

-This handler is responsible for creating enum values on enum classes after they've been defined.
+This handler is responsible for creating enum values on classes after they've been defined.

 Default:  `basic.enumConstStrings`